dwhagar/snowboard/README.md

 ## Current To Do
 All we have right now is to-do, as we're just starting, so this is going to be pretty simple and not sound like a good bot until we get the basics in place and can really start expanding into different features.

-* Allow connect to IRC Server
-* Allow use of SSL
-* Provide option to accept all keys
-* Provide way to identify Administrators
+* Self-Identify to NickServ on supported networks
-** Perhaps leverage use of NickServ on supported networks
+** Leverage use of NickServ on supported networks
-* Provide framework for numeric access levels (and user flags?)
-* Provide basic control interface via IRC
-* NickServ or Q/X/Z ID Support for Ops
+** NickServ or Q/X/Z ID Support for Ops
+* Finish basic user management suite
+** removeuser command
+** modifyuser command
+** searchusers command
+* Basic channel management suite
+** op/deop
+** voice/devoice
+** ban/unban
+** kick
+** invite

+See Issues for more to-dos.

 ## Version History
-Nothing here yet.
+v0.0.1 - Early pre-Alpha
+* Unreleased version.
+* Still not operational as a full-time bot.
+* User Management under development.
+** adduer command written
+** listusers command written
+* Connection self-managed.
+* Timer framework in place.
+* Scripting framework in place.